mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

     - For example, when the database becomes unavailable because of a bad network connection in the middle of the execution of a query, an exception of type `QueryTimeoutException` is thrown.
 The developer can treat this exception by **retrying the query**.

 ## How do you configure a DataSource in Spring?
-Which bean is very useful for development/test databases?

 Spring obtains a connection to the database through a `DataSource`.